front-studium/solveit/.github/ISSUE_TEMPLATE/goal_track_week.md

 ---
 name: "weekly-goal-tracking"
 about: "Use this template for using issues as weekly goal tracking items."
-title: "`Week `"
+title: "`Week`"
-labels: "goal", "Programmers",
+labels:
+  - goal
+  - Programmers
 assignees: "sgoldenbird"
 ---